RCFE facility costs

 California has a great assisted living model that allows both the owner and RCFE administrator to begin with a small property and learn along the way.

-If you have some capital, to begin with, then realize that over a short period of time with great management and marketing, your return on investment will make the initial sacrifice worth the effort.
+If you have some capital, to begin with, then realize that over a short period of time with astute management and marketing, your return on investment will make the initial sacrifice worth the effort.

 Operating or owning an assisted living facility is one of the best careers you can embrace, but it can become overwhelming if you take on too much before you are ready.
 It’s generally best to only take on what you can confidently handle at one time and grow your business organically over time.